ICEPAY/OpenCart-2.x/README.md

 ## OpenCart 2.x.
 Payment Module ##

 Make payments in your OpenCart webshop possible.
 Download the special OpenCart webshop module [here](https://github.com/icepay/OpenCart/releases) and you will be able to offer the most frequently used national and international online payment methods.
+An installation and configuration instruction is available [here](https://github.com/ICEPAY/OpenCart-2.x/wiki).

 ### Contributing